 We began the blog, Without Envy, years ago to share our journey of raising a child with Type One Diabetes to live life to the fullest.
-Writing helped us navigate our new normal and served to guide us along in what had become a very foreign and frightening world.
-Eventually we found others, shared lessons from the road, and discovered that though life could be a real motherfucker, we could all be doing more to live life better, longer, with less, wherever we are.
+At the time, writing helped us to navigate this new normal and it served to guide us along in what had become a very foreign and frightening world.
+Eventually, like the pilgrims we were, we found others on the road and in sharing our stories we discovered that though life could be, at times, a real motherfucker, we could all be doing more to live life better, longer, with less.
+Wherever we are.

 You just have to learn to live without envy.